-1. You must not commit another federal, state or local crime.
-2. You must not unlawfully possess a controlled substance.
-3. You must refrain from any unlawful use of a controlled substance.
-You must submit to one drug test within 15 days of imprisonment and at least two periodic drug tests thereafter, as determined by the court. f release from The above drug testing condition is suspended, based on the court's determination that you pose a low risk of future substance abuse. (check if applicable) • 4.
-You must make restitution in accordance with 18 U.S.C. §§ 3663 and 3663A or any other statute authorizing a s restitution. (check if applicable) entence of 5.
-You must cooperate in the collection of DNA as directed by the probation officer. (check if applicable) 6.
-You must comply with the requirements of the Sex Offender Registration and Notification Act (34 U.S.C. § 26 directed by the probation officer, the Bureau of Prisons, or any state sex offender registration agency in the locareside, work, are a student, or were convicted of a qualifying offense. (check if applicable))901, et seq.) as ation where you 7.
+- 1. You must not commit another federal, state or local crime. - 2.
+You must not unlawfully possess a controlled substance. - 3.
+You must refrain from any unlawful use of a controlled substance.
+You must submit to one drug test within 15 days of release from imprisonment and at least two periodic drug tests thereafter, as determined by the court. - The above drug testing condition is suspended, based on the court's determination that you pose a low risk of future substance abuse. (check if applicable) - 4.
+You must make restitution in accordance with 18 U.S.C. §§ 3663 and 3663A or any other statute authorizing a sentence of restitution. (check if applicable) - 5.
+If You must cooperate in the collection of DNA as directed by the probation officer. (check if applicable) - 6.
+U You must comply with the requirements of the Sex Offender Registration and Notification Act (34 U.S.C. § 20901, et seq.) as directed by the probation officer, the Bureau of Prisons, or any state sex offender registration agency in the location where you reside, work, are a student, or were convicted of a qualifying offense. (check (f applicable) - 7.
 You must participate in an approved program for domestic violence. (check if applicable)